yrammos/LaTeXTools/README.markdown

 All output of the `lilypond-book` (pre-processing) stage is flushed to `./lilypond-book.log` within the directory that LyTeXTools were invoked from.
 Building is aborted if any errors are encountered during this stage.
 Otherwise, all pre-processed content is passed on to LaTeX, with errors thereby handled by the log parser provided with the original LaTeXTools.

 ## Version history

+**3 October 2015**
+- UPDATED: The build engine now assumes that the system is running OS X El Capitan (10.11.x).
+If you are still using an older version of OS X, and LyTeXTools has stopped working, please read [Path Considerations].

 **18 June 2014**
 - FIXED: A bug that prevented LyTeXTools from detecting that compilation has been completed.